 This is an opportunity to see the artist at work, and ask him questions!

-June 14, 7-9 pm Critical Dialogue with artist Michael DiRisio at WAHC
+June 14, 7-9 pm Critical Dialogue on Art and Social Change with artist Michael DiRisio at WAHC

 June 4 and 6: Screen Printing Workshop for students at S.H.A.E (Strengthening Hamilton Aboriginal Education)